 - Representing two financial services executives in a FINRA arbitration in Dallas alleging misappropriation of confidential information and improper solicitation.
 The Panel dismissed all claims in their entirety.

 - Acting for a global private equity firm in a trade secrets case in Texas state court involving the acquisition of the largest marina in the United States.
 After challenging the lawsuit on jurisdictional grounds the matter settled on favorable terms.

 - Representing an international commercial real estate data firm in unfair competition and copyright litigation in federal court in Missouri, and coordinating related lawsuits against the defendant’s agents in The Philippines and India.
 In the foreign jurisdictions the plaintiff obtained and executed civil search and seizure orders, thereby obtaining terabytes of evidence for use in the U.S. litigation.

 - Defending a global private equity firm in trade secrets litigation in New York state court over the hiring of a senior real estate investment manager.
 After defendants filed two motions to dismiss, the case settled on favorable terms.

 - Representing a large corporate client as plaintiff in litigation against a competitor in federal court in Texas relating to the unauthorized use of proprietary images and data.
-The plaintiff obtained a permanent injunction and seven figures in damages.
+The plaintiff obtained a permanent injunction and a seven-figure damages award.